Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Tuscaloosa County

-Home to the city of Tuscaloosa and the University of Alabama, Tuscaloosa County collects property taxes to fund education, infrastructure projects and other local services at a rate of 10.5.
+Home to the city of Tuscaloosa and the University of Alabama, Tuscaloosa County collects property taxes to fund education.
+The county features a sizable median home value of $218,800, good for sixth-highest in the state.
+Its average effective rate is just 0.33%, though.

 Baldwin County

-The median annual property tax payment in Baldwin County is just $765, about one-fifth of the U.S. mark for annual property taxes.
-The county has an average effective property tax rate (property taxes as a percentage of market value) of about 0.36%.
+The median annual property tax payment in Baldwin County is just $796, about one-fifth of the U.S. mark for annual property taxes.
+The county has a median effective property tax rate (property taxes as a percentage of market value) of about 0.30%.

 Lee County

-Lee County has some of the highest property taxes in Alabama, although taxes are still relatively low in relation to the rest of the U.S. Lee County homeowners pay a median of $1,1011 annually in property taxes.
+Lee County has some of the highest property taxes in Alabama, although taxes are still relatively low in relation to the rest of the U.S. Lee County homeowners pay a median of $1,106 annually in property taxes.
+Its average effective tax rate is towards the top of the state at 0.49%.

 Morgan County